Functional Medicine for Cold & Flu Symptoms

 Beta - Glucan

 Short and sweet, Beta - Glucans help to support and strengthen the immune system.
-Due to overstimulation, many people have weakened immune systems and an inability to effectively fight disease and infection.
-Through a process called immunomodulating, the immune system is supported through a series of biological co-factors, nutrients, and herbs.
+Our immune system becomes weakened with chronic stress, lack of sleep, poor diet, poor gut health and more.
+Poor immune function leads to an inability to effectively fight disease and infection.
+The immune system modulates itself and utilizes biological co-factors, nutrients, and herbs.
 Mushrooms are a strong immuno-protective food and contain high amounts of beta-glucans.
 Along with increasing protective immune particles, beta-glucans are shown to decrease a powerfully inflammatory particle called NFKbeta, lowering inflammation while at the same time enhancing immune protection.

 If you’ve already caught the “bug,” Vitamin D may be your new best friend.
 A high-quality liquid form of Vitamin D, taken in generous doses, helps to kickstart your immune response and get rid of the infection more quickly.
 It has been estimated that about 80% of the population, particularly in the winter months in the northern hemisphere are Vitamin D deficient.
 Since we can produce Vitamin D (which is really a hormone and not a vitamin) from daily sun exposure, and we don’t get much sun exposure in the winter, supplementing with Vitamin D3 (along with Vitamin K2) is highly recommended.
 Besides immune health, Vitamin D affects inflammation and mood.